Gold to Silver Ratio

 Strategy 1: Ratio Trading (Swap Strategy)

-Some precious metals investors trade the ratio by swapping between gold and silver:
+Precious metals investors trade the ratio by swapping between gold and silver:

 1. When ratio is high (>80): Sell gold, buy silver

-2. When ratio falls to average (~65): Hold
+2. When ratio normalizes (~65): Hold

 3. When ratio is low (<50): Sell silver, buy gold